kennethd/kennethd.github.io/_posts/2019-04-13-palatines.markdown

     Mainz] and there crossed over the Rhine.
 I took flight and, through God's help, escaped their hands.

-One year later, the Pastor at **Ginsheim** echoed his colleague:
+One year later, the Pastor at <b>Ginsheim</b> echoed his colleague:

-    Because-of the soldiers remaining se long in our land, with the French occupying the city of Mainz For two yrs., the German people have right to complain stout the [troop] movements back and forth in these parts: the Saxon and Bavarian armies are encamped in **Niederfeld** with 24,000 horse and foot [soldiers], the Hessians are on the other side of Mainz, and the Emperor's and [the] Lothringian troops are on the other side of tte Rhine below the city.
+    Because-of the soldiers remaining se long in our land, with the French occupying the city of Mainz For two yrs., the German people have right to complain stout the [troop] movements back and forth in these parts: the Saxon and Bavarian armies are encamped in <b>Niederfeld</b> with 24,000 horse and foot [soldiers], the Hessians are on the other side of Mainz, and the Emperor's and [the] Lothringian troops are on the other side of tte Rhine below the city.

-The churchbooks themselves sometimes did not survive, as noted by the Pastor at **Sprantal**:
+The churchbooks themselves sometimes did not survive, as noted by the Pastor at <b>Sprantal</b>

     Because in 1693 with the french invasion of Wirtemberg every churchbock - as well as baptism and marriage record - met with misfortune, this new one has